lilv98/Stochastic-Processes-Notes/Notes.md

 * So with reference to previous Example, we can conclude that the expected number of isolated nodes in a graph randomly generated occurs to $G(n,p)$ is also equal to $E(X)=n(1-p)^{n-1}$

-### 5.2 Markov, Chebyshev and Chernoff Inequalities.
+### 5.2 Markov, Chebyshev and Chernoff Inequalities

 #### a.
 Markov Bound